FastDigitalOceanDroplets/VestaCP/README.md

 After login to your droplet for the first time, copy the line bellow (withouth the first #) and execute it in the terminal

     curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh

-When this other process finishes, do the same with the next line in the server

-    bash vestacp_post.sh